Savjee/savjee.be/src/site/posts/2021/2021-11-02-esp-idf-store-aws-iot-certificates-in-nvs-partition.md

 ---
 layout: post
 title: "ESP-IDF: Storing AWS IoT certificates in the NVS partition (for OTA)"
+description: "Store AWS IoT certificates in the NVS partition to enable OTA updates.
+ESP-IDF guide for secure certificate management and firmware deployment."
 quote:
 tags: [AWS, ESP-IDF, ESP32]
 not_featureable: true